LobstyuII/celery_himawari8/ReadMe.md

 `conda activate celery_env`

-Then, run redis.exe:
+Then, run your redis:

 `redis-server`

-To configure your celery, open a new terminal and run:
+Then, run your celery, open a new terminal and run:

 ```
 conda activate celery_env